Pressure Group

 Persuading public officers, whether they are initially favourably disposed toward them or not, to adopt and enforce the policies that they think will prove most beneficial to their interests.
 Influencing public opinion and thereby gaining an indirect influence over government, since the government in a democracy is substantially affected by public opinion.

-How Pressure Groups Are Different From Political Parties
+Pressure Groups and Political Parties in India

 • Concerned with specific programmes and issues